Zofin Palace is a beautiful neo-Renaissance building set on Slavonic Island (Slovansky ostrov), near the National Theatre

 The drinks list has Czech and International wines, along with cold beers, spirits and great value freshly prepared cocktails.

 The quality of food and drink is assured, because Zofin is a sister restaurant to three of Prague's finest restaurants: Bellevue, Mlynec and V Zatisi.
 While these present a true fine dining experience, Zofin offers more informal dining in a unique setting.

 Zofin Palace Restaurant welcomes families with children.
-And once they have eaten they can play outside in the spacious parkland, where there is a children's playground, trampoline and small railway.
+And once they have eaten, kids can play outside in the spacious parkland where there is a playground, trampoline and small railway.

 Whilst on Slavonic Island, take a stroll in the grounds, enjoy the woodland, and watch the birds on the river.
 In summer you can even hire a boat and paddle around the island!

 Slavonic Island is just 20 metres offshore, accessible via a short bridge from the river embankment.